 LSIMegaRAID – HWraid.
 MegaRAID is the legacy high-end RAID controllers series by LSI.

 It is fully hardware RAIDs controllers supporting RAID5, at least, with various SCSI interfaces.
 If you're a looking for information about MegaRAID with SAS or SATA connectors, please look at LSIMegaRAIDSAS instead.
+All theses card can be used with stock Linux kernel which includes a working driver.
+Both opensource reporting tool and proprietary management utilities exists.
 DebianPackages – HWraid.
 We provide a Debian repository containing all packages to install proprietary and opensource tools for you RAID card.

 This is intended for use in UIs to show descriptive information along with the unit name.
 The description should contain a name that means something to the end user.
 Systemd.
-Systemd is an init system used by some Linux distributions to bootstrap the user space and manage all processes subsequently, in lieu of the UNIX System V and Berkeley Software Distribution (BSD) init systems.
+Systemd is an init system used in Linux distributions to bootstrap the user space and manage all processes subsequently, instead of the UNIX System V or Berkeley Software Distribution (BSD) init systems.

 It is published as free and open-source software under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.
 One of systemd's main goals is to unify basic Linux configurations and service behaviors across all distributions.
 Design The architecture of systemd as it is used by Tizen.
 Several components, including telephony, bootmode, dlog, and tizen service are from Tizen and are not components of systemd.
 Can I send some text to the STDIN of an active process running in a screen session?
 Console - Construct a command by putting a string into a tty.
 Command line tricks for smart geeks.
 Everyone knows the answer to the question of life, the universe and everything is "42", but for the first time we can reveal the question.